totallymike/ppwm-matcher/README.md

 ## TODO

-* add codes
+* a way to add codes
-* persist code
+* persist codes, persist matched users
-* surface user emails
+* link to user emails
-* use session data
+* store data in the session
-* fix deprecation warnings
+* fix deprecation warnings from github auth
+* don't let codes be re-used by other users
+* analytics?

 ## Setup